segmentio/myth/Readme.md

   CSS the way it was imagined.

-  Myth is a CSS **post**-processor that lets you write plain old, spec-compliant CSS without having to worry about browser support.
+  Myth is a preprocessor that lets you write pure CSS without having to worry about slow browser support, or even slow spec approval.
 It's a CSS polyfill.

-  You can use CSS variables, un-prefixed properties, shorthands that haven't been implemented yet, and even a few things that haven't been properly standardized yet as if they were supported everywhere.
-That way you can still write pure CSS, and when browser support finally lands for variables or a prefixed property, you don't have to change anything, you've been using them the whole time.
+## Installation

+    $ npm install -g myth

+## Why?

+  Myth lets you write pure CSS and still get the benefits of preprocessors you're used to like variables and math.
+Since you're writing valid CSS, when browsers finally support these features you won't need to rewrite your code, just remove the preprocessor.

+  Taking pure CSS as an input also means you can use Myth to post-process anyone else's CSS, adding the browser support you need, without having to re-write the code in a completely different syntax.

+  And finally, Myth is built with [Rework](https://github.com/visionmedia/rework) so it's incredibly fast, and has a nice Javascript API in addition to the CLI.

-### Example
+## Example

   An example is the easiest way to explain it.
 If you write spec-compliant CSS: